EventStore/documentation/docs/resources/snippets/start_KurrentDB.snippet.md

        --enable-atom-pub-over-http
 ```

-This will download the latest version of the database in insecure mode and start it as a docker image, exposing port `2113` in your `localhost`.
+This will download the latest version of the database and start it in [insecure mode](/server/v24.10/security/README.md#running-without-security) as a docker image, exposing port `2113` in your `localhost`.

+::: warning
+It is **not** reccommended to start the database in insecure mode in production environments.

 <!-- #endregion singlenode -->